IE-482-582/Final-Project---Maze-Runners/README.md

 ```

 ---
-## Adding Voice commands to the turtlebots by using Pocketsphinx
+## Adding Voice commands to the Turtlebots by using Pocketsphinx

 - Open a new terminal window.
-First install pocketsphinx package.
+First install Pocketsphinx package.
 ```
   sudo apt-get install ros-indigo-pocketsphinx sudo apt-get install gstreamer0.10-gconf
 ```
+*NOTE - This will install the recognizer.py file which is vital for this project.
+This file distinguishes between words and noise.*

 ---
 ## Setting up the Voice Commands